suzannejmatthews/aosk/chapter1.md

 "Wow, glad we could figure all of that out," remarked Ruby.
 "Now we can get to the bottom of whatever Gerry has been doing online!"

+When you're ready to move on to Chapter 2, click [here](chapter2.md).

 # Advanced Setup Installation Instructions